run-ai/docs/docs/Researcher/Image-Creation-Best-Practices/Converting-your-Workload-to-use-Unattended-Training-Execution.md

 ## See Also

-See the unattended training walkthrough: [Launch Unattended Training Workloads](../Walkthroughs/Walkthrough-Launch-Unattended-Training-Workloads-.md)
+See the unattended training walk-through: [Launch Unattended Training Workloads](../Walkthroughs/Walkthrough-Launch-Unattended-Training-Workloads-.md)